Yasha Spriha

 I am Yasha Spriha, a fifth year PhD Candidate at the R. H. Smith School of Business, University of Maryland.
 I will be starting as an Assistant Professor in Organizational Behavior at Arizona State University in July 2025.

-Through my research, I aim to help organizations create inclusive workspaces where all employees, especially those on the margins, feel seen, respected, valued, and motivated to voice their ideas and drive change.
+Through my research, I aim to help organizations create workspaces where all employees are respected, valued, and motivated to voice their ideas and drive change.

 In my research, I focus on employee voice and silence.
 It emphasizes the significance of voice in organizations and how practices within organizations impact it.
 I also study when and why employees speak up within organizations and what makes them effective in influencing change.